Play Audio

 Entering into noncompetes with any workers after the effective date is considered an "unfair method of competition," violating Section 5 of the FTC Act.

-2. Treatment of Existing Noncompetes
+2. Treatment of existing noncompetes

 • Senior executives